Montgomery County Court Records

 Searching Civil Records Online

 Civil case records from the district courts are searchable through the District Clerk Court Records Inquiry portal.
 County court at law civil records are available through the County Clerk Court Records Inquiry portal.
-Both systems allow searches by case number, party name, and attorney name.
+Both systems let you search by case number, party name, and attorney name.

 Requesting Copies